myonaung/sm-SNIPER/README.md

 ## Haplotype phasing

 Haplotype phasing method used in `sm-SNIPER` was based on `longshot` and [WhatsHap](https://github.com/whatshap/whatshap), and thus haplotype switch error may still present in the cases where there are more than 2 infected strains in a single sample.
 Therefore, for the best results in haplotype phasing, we recommend to use [SHAPEIT4](https://odelaneau.github.io/shapeit4/#documentation) which uses phase information (*value of phase tag (PS) block*) from WhatsHap to extract phase information along with our filtered bam file.
-See [here](https://github.com/myonaung/Mapping-within-host-antigenic-escape) for example workflow of *Plasmodium falciparum*
+See [here](https://github.com/myonaung/Mapping-within-host-antigenic-escape) for example workflow of *Plasmodium falciparum*.

+See phased results on the example vcf files at [ama1_final_SNIPER.vcf](), where clear seperation of 0|1 is expected for all variants in genotype (GT)field.

 To reconstruct the fasta files from a phased VCF, the `bcftools consensus` command can be used.